-“As consumers, we know that generally, organic foods are produced without synthetic chemicals,” she says.
+“Consumers know that generally, organic foods are produced without synthetic chemicals,” she says.
 “Animals are raised without growth hormones or antibiotics on a 100 percent organic diet.
-However, there are pesticides approved for organic agriculture.
+However, there are pesticides approved for use in organic agriculture.
 These are supposed to be low in toxicity compared to pesticides used in conventional farming.
 So just because you sell it as organic, it doesn’t really mean it’s pesticide free.”

 The proof is in the soil

 Unlike conventional farming, organic farming doesn’t use synthetic chemical intervention.
-Instead, it focuses on sustaining the natural state of the soil, often implementing practices such as crop rotation, which involves changing the crop after every harvest.
+Instead, it focuses on sustaining the natural state of the soil.
+Organic farmers often use practices like crop rotation, which involves changing the crop after every harvest.

 This traditional agriculture method maintains the biodiversity of the soil.
-For crops to flourish in an organic environment, Arcot says the soil needs to undergo nitrogen fixation, and farmers can achieve this by first growing pulse crops.
+For crops to flourish in an organic environment, Arcot says the soil needs to undergo nitrogen fixation.
+Farmers can achieve this by first growing pulse crops.

-In Australia, the levels of agricultural and chemical residues that are allowed in domestic and imported foods are set by Food Standards Australia and New Zealand.
-Arcot says that even though pesticides are used in conventional farming, the levels in our fresh produce are considered safe and are not high enough to be detrimental to our health.
+Food Standards Australia and New Zealand sets the levels of agricultural and chemical residues allowed in domestic and imported foods.
+Although pesticides are used in conventional farming, Arcot says that the levels in our fresh produce are considered safe.
+This means they’re not high enough to be detrimental to our health.

-“Australian fruits and vegies have very low levels of pesticides, in fact, even much lower than the minimum levels set by the Environmental Protection Agency in the US,” she says.
+“Australian fruits and vegies have very low levels of pesticides,” she says.
+“In fact, even much lower than the minimum levels set by the US Environmental Protection Agency.”

-“It’s been shown that the levels of pesticides found in the produce we eat is actually a hundred times lower than the smallest dose that could be harmful to lab animals.
+“It’s been shown that the levels of pesticides found in the fresh produce we eat is actually a hundred times lower than the smallest dose that could be harmful to laboratory animals.
 So people shouldn’t be alarmed if they don’t purchase organic products.”